getify/foi-lang/test-new-tokenizer/Lexical-Grammar-Combinator-Implementation.md

 The string-form openers (`EscapeBacktick`, `EscapeSpacingBacktick`, `EscapePlain` for the three escape-bearing string forms) are recognized when followed by `symb.DoubleQuote`.
-The escaped-number openers each pair with a specific content production inside `EscapedNumber`; the content production requires digit content in the appropriate class (HexDigit after `\h`/`\u`, OctDigit after `\o`, etc.).
+The escaped-number openers each pair with a specific content production (or General fallback, §3) inside `EscapedNumber`.

-If a candidate opener fails to find its expected followup, the whole pair fails atomically and the dispatch falls through; eventually `EscapePlain` standalone catches the lone `\` after every more- specific form has been tried (see §14 ordering).
+If a candidate opener fails to find any of its valid followups (neither Number variant nor General), the whole arm fails atomically and the dispatch falls through; eventually `EscapePlain` standalone catches the lone `\` after every more-specific form has been tried (see §14 ordering).
 The lexer never emits a multi-char Escape value as a standalone token — every multi-char Escape commits only as the opener of its associated specific form.

 `EscapePlain` is the only Escape variant spread into `BaseTokenOr` as a standalone-emission slot.
 The other seven fire only from inside